Oregon Home Inspection

 Yes we offer the same inspection proceedures as the other 200 home inspectors in Oregon.
 However we can also include more services in addition to inspections.
 We feel it is important for a home owner to know what they are investing in.

 What makes us different?
-Our background & education in installing HVAC systems, duct work, electrical, ventilation, insulation, thermal and air barriers, framing for over 30 years.
-Include energy management, environmental, health & safety, air quality, and building science.
+30 years installing HVAC systems, duct work, electrical, ventilation, insulation, thermal and air barriers, framing, electrical, energy management, environmental, health & safety, air quality, and building science.

 From the attic to the crawlspace.
 All major systems and components will be inspected.